stancs/swish-analytics-engineering-project/README.md

     hash function is inefficient.

 Since the requirement in this part of the project is to implement this search function in raw, I implemented this hash table without using JavaScript's `Map` object or JavaScript's `Object` data type.
-I put initial bucket size as `10` and put `0.75` as load factor.
-If the element count increases, it will resize the buckets and rehash all the old bucket items into the new buckets.
+I put the initial bucket size as `10` and put `0.75` as a load factor.
+If the element count increases, it will resize the buckets and rehash all the old bucket items into the new bucket.

 ### Sort

-There are several comparion-based sorting algorithms as you can see below:
+There are several comparison-based sorting algorithms as you can see below:

 - Bubble Sort: Compares adjacent elements and swaps them if out of order.
 Simple but inefficient (O(n<sup>2</sup>))